Is your child ready for a cell phone? Take this quiz to find out.

 At the lowest price point, the new entry level “Identity Advisor” plan only includes bare-bones Dark Web monitoring and data breach alerts, along with 24/7 live member support.

-At the highest level, the “Ultimate Plus” plan layers on three-bureau credit monitoring, home title monitoring, and additional identity theft insurance coverage for stolen funds and personal expense compensation.
+Finally, at the highest level, the “Ultimate Plus” plan layers on three-bureau credit monitoring, home title monitoring, sex offender registry alerts, bank account takeover alerts, and a full $1 million coverage for both stolen funds and personal expense compensation ($3 million in total insurance coverage).

-Except for the “Identity Advisory” plan, here’s a breakdown of what’s included in each of LifeLock’s three main tiers of identity theft protection for individuals:
+Here’s a breakdown of what’s included in each of LifeLock’s identity theft protection plans for individuals:

-LifeLock Standard Plan LifeLock Advantage Plan LifeLock Ultimate Plus Plan
+Identity Advisor Standard Plan Advantage Plan Ultimate Plus Plan

 Next, let’s take a look at each of LifeLock’s different plan options, depending on add-ons you might need — such as protecting your loved ones or adding Norton 360 digital security to your plan.